CoViktor/customer_churn_analysis/README.md

 SMOTE generally improves recall at the cost of precision.
 Models like Gradient Boost and Random Forest were less affected by SMOTE, showing robustness to class imbalance.
 The other models decreased on all metrics other than minority group (expired customers) recall.
 However, since the top priority is to detect this group spicifally, we opt for a model that indeed implements SMOTE.

 For more detailed model performance analyzation and the performance metrics for each model, please refer to the `-Model summaries` file.

+## The data
+The data used in this project was aquired from Kaggle.
+Refer to [this Kaggle folder](https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers) for additional documentation.

 ## ⏱️ Timeline
 This project was completed over the course of three days.